 Excel Spreadsheet Tips and Tricks

-Excel has numerous tips and tricks that can boost your productivity and efficiency.
+The Excel functions most commonly used empower users to efficiently manipulate and analyze data, making spreadsheet tasks seamless and effective.
+It has numerous tips and tricks that can boost your productivity and efficiency.
 Here are some handy tips:

 - Use keyboard shortcuts to perform tasks quickly.